AU Redundancy Pay Calculator

 Tax-free limit (12 yrs)$91,724

-Small business exemption (fewer than 15 employees): Employers with fewer than 15 employees at the time of dismissal are exempt from NES redundancy pay.
-The headcount includes all employees — full-time, part-time, and regular casual — plus those of any associated entities.
-However, notice pay and accrued leave payout remain mandatory.
-Some Modern Awards impose redundancy obligations on small businesses regardless.
+Small business exemption (fewer than 15 employees).
+Employers with fewer than 15 employees at the time of dismissal are usually exempt from NES redundancy pay.
+The headcount includes all employees — full-time, part-time and regular casuals — plus those of associated entities.
+Notice pay and accrued leave payout are still mandatory, and some Modern Awards impose redundancy obligations on small businesses regardless.
+Note: since the Closing Loopholes changes, a larger employer that shrinks below 15 because of insolvency or bankruptcy generally can't rely on this exemption.

-Less than 12 months' continuous service: No NES redundancy pay applies.
-Employees who have served fewer than 12 months of continuous service are not entitled to severance pay under the Fair Work Act, regardless of employer size.
+Less than 12 months' service.
+No NES redundancy pay applies to employees with under 12 months of continuous service, regardless of employer size.

-Age pension age: Employees at or above age pension age (currently 67) on the date of dismissal do not qualify for the genuine redundancy tax-free component.
-The full payment is taxed as an ETP.
+Age-pension age.
+Employees at or above age-pension age (currently 67) on the dismissal date don't qualify for the genuine redundancy tax-free component; the payment is taxed as an ETP.

-Casual employees: Casuals employed on an irregular or intermittent basis have no continuous service and are generally not entitled to NES redundancy pay.
-Regular and systematic casuals may have entitlements under their Modern Award or enterprise agreement.
+Casual employees.
+Casuals employed on an irregular or intermittent basis have no continuous service and generally aren't entitled to NES redundancy pay.
+Regular and systematic casuals may have entitlements under an award or agreement.

-Serious misconduct: Employees terminated for serious misconduct are not entitled to notice pay but do retain their accrued leave payout entitlements.
-Redundancy pay also does not apply as the dismissal is not a redundancy.
+Serious misconduct.
+Employees dismissed for serious misconduct aren't entitled to notice pay but keep their accrued leave payout.
+Redundancy pay doesn't apply because the dismissal isn't a redundancy.

-When to Act — Redundancy Pay Deadlines and Penalties
+When to Act — Redundancy Deadlines and Penalties

-Final pay timing: Your employer must pay all final entitlements — redundancy pay, notice pay, and leave payout — within 7 days of your last day or by your next regular pay date, whichever is earlier.
-Since January 2025, deliberate underpayment of employee entitlements is a criminal offence under the Closing Loopholes Act with significant penalties for employers.
+Final pay timing.
+Final entitlements — redundancy pay, notice and leave payout — are usually paid within 7 days of your last day, though the exact timeframe depends on your award, agreement or contract.
+Since 1 January 2025, deliberate underpayment of employee entitlements is a criminal offence under the Closing Loopholes laws, with heavy penalties for employers.

-Unfair dismissal claims — 21-day deadline: You cannot lodge an unfair dismissal claim if your dismissal is a genuine redundancy.
-However, if you believe the redundancy was not genuine, you have just 21 days from the dismissal date to lodge a claim with the Fair Work Commission.
-Missing this deadline forfeits your right to claim.
+Unfair dismissal — 21-day deadline.
+You can't claim unfair dismissal if your dismissal is a genuine redundancy.
+But if you believe it wasn't genuine, you have just 21 days from the dismissal date to lodge a claim with the Fair Work Commission.
+Miss it and you generally lose the right to claim.

-Document everything: Keep copies of your employment contract, all payslips, your formal redundancy letter, and your final payslip.
-If your final pay is short, write to your employer citing the specific NES provision before contacting Fair Work.
+Document everything: keep your contract, payslips, redundancy letter and final payslip.
+If your final pay looks short, write to your employer citing the specific NES provision before escalating to Fair Work.

 Frequently Asked Questions — Redundancy Pay Australia